 Plank exercises – 6 benefits of plank exercise for your good health.
 Is there a good reason why you should plank everyday?
 Yes, the answer is that plank exercises are one of the most popular and beneficial exercises that can be performed almost anywhere and without any equipment.

 Though it is easy to find a place to do plank exercises, and as easy as it looks, doing plank to achieve the maximum results is not that easy.
 Planking is greatly beneficial but most difficult for most people to do, especially at the beginning.

 Plank exercise can improve your fitness level as it can work out several muscle groups at once.
 Below are plank exercise benefits and good reasons why you should do a plank everyday.
 Read now to learn the 6 benefits of plank exercise that will motivate you to keep doing planks regularly.

-One of the main benefits of performing planks is that they can improve your core strength.
+One of the central plank exercises benefits is that they can improve your core strength.
 This involves the muscles and joints that connect your upper and lower body.
-When you bend, turn, or lift things, you are engaging the core; hence, it is just important to work out your core muscle groups.
+When you bend, turn, or lift things, you are engaging the core; hence, it is essential to work out your core muscle groups.

 The problem with other core strength workouts, such as crunches and sit-ups, is that they can injure your back.
 On the other hand, planking can strengthen your back muscles, particularly the upper back.

-Although planking doesn’t necessarily beat cardio exercises regarding burning fat, this form of strength training is also effective in toning down excess fat and can increase the rate of your metabolism even after you’re done with the workout.
+Although planking does not necessarily beat cardio exercises in regards to burning fat, however, this form of strength training is beneficial in toning and flattening your stomach.
+Plus, it can help you burn excess fat and increase your metabolism rate even after you are done with the workout.